elasticpath/epcc-cli/docs/runbook-development.md

 2. STRING - A string
 3. RESOURCE_ID:<type> - A resource type (retrieved from `epcc resource-list`).
 This is preferable for auto complete purposes.

+A few additional notes:

+1. You can use line continuation characters `\` to extend one call to the next line
+2. If you would like to use a dashed argument name you need to use a different syntax in the chart, as shown above. `{{ index . "dashed-argument-name" }}`
+3. The syntax `#language=gotemplate` is specific for [IntelliJ Language Injections](https://www.jetbrains.com/help/idea/using-language-injections.html), and is optional.

 When users type the command, they will see the supplied variables:

 ```text
 #epcc runbooks show hello-world create-some-customer-addresses --help